sbt/sbt-release/README.md

 For this reason, *sbt-release* won't ever touch your build definition files, but instead writes the new release or development version to a file defined by the setting `release-version-file`, which is set to **`file("version.sbt")`** by default and points to `$PROJECT_ROOT/version.sbt`.
+By default the version is set on the build level (using `version in ThisBuild`).
+This behavior can be controlled by setting `release-use-global-version` to `false`, after which a version like `version := 1.2.3` will be written to `version.sbt`.

 ## Release Process